nerbiz/wordclass/README.md

 # Wordclass

-Makes working with WordPress functionality easier and less bulky.
+Making programming with WordPress easier and more fun.

 I created this, because I got confused with a number of WordPress functions, that either look too similar, have an unreasonable amount of parameters, or are unnecessarily difficult to work with.
 And I didn't want to always search for the names of hooks.